-What my doctors and nurses told me to do for UTI prevention?
-Drink water, pee before and after sex and eventually, when none of this worked, take preventive antibiotics!
-Hell no.
+What did my doctors and nurses tell me to do for UTI prevention?
+Drink water, pee before and after sex and eventually, when none of this worked, take preventive antibiotics.

 My “wake up call” was when my doctor said that the next step is to take a preventive dose of antibiotics every time after sex.
 Basically, just take a pill every other day in my case.
-Come on, that’s way too much even from a layman’s perspective!
+That’s way too much even from a layman’s perspective!

 …Before we proceed any further, make sure you understand the mechanics of why sex causes UTI.
 This post will explain to you why if you are having UTIs after sex, you need to take care of your vaginal flora first.
 For a graphic version and detailed explanation see this infographic.